Which type of student loan interest rate could benefit you better?

 LIBOR rates come in several types, but as a student loan borrower, you need to know about two of them only: the one-month LIBOR, which changes monthly, and the three-month LIBOR, which changes every three months.

 The prime rate is more local than the LIBOR rate — it’s based on the federal funds rate of the Federal Reserve, the benchmark of all US-based benchmarks.
 Typically, prime rates are the federal funds rate plus a few percentage points.
 The most common prime rate is published in The Wall Street Journal — known as the WSJ Prime rate — though you can sometimes find state or local prime rates as well.

 How does this work?
-The Wall Street Journal polls the top 10 US banks to ask about their prime rate.
-If seven or more banks change their rate, then The Journal publishes a new interest rate.
+The Wall Street Journal polls the top 30 US banks to ask about their prime rate.
+If three quarters or more banks change their rate, then The Journal publishes a new interest rate.
 This means that it doesn’t change from month to month.
 In fact, it can stay the same for several years or change in as little as a few weeks.

 Maximum variable rates

 What happens if the market goes haywire — are people with variable-rate loans screwed?
 Not necessarily.
 Most lenders cap how high variable rates can go, usually a bit higher than the maximum fixed rate.